 - Slide the bottom parchment with the prepared galette on it onto a baking sheet or baking stone.

-- Bake the galette for 45-60 minutes until the apple is fork tender.
+- Bake the galette for 45 to 60 minutes until the apples are fork tender.

 - Remove the galette from the oven and let it cool at room temperature before serving.